hyperplan-io/server/src/main/tut/getting_started.md

 ### Examples
 Each prediction comes with a set of urls that allow you to tag it as correct or incorrect.
 This will help you generate a labeled dataset as well as evaluate your algorithm in real time.

+Let's now move on to the [Titanic Example](https://foundaml.github.io/server/the_titanic.html)